...

 The skeletons supporting each of Universal Steel’s buildings are based on steel I-beam construction made from both cold-rolled and hot-rolled steel.
 The company sources all its steel domestically—both about 65,000 yield strength hot-rolled material and about 80,000 psi tensile strength cold-rolled material.
 Tanco says a lot of the steel that comes from outside of the United States is not rated, with little way of knowing the quality and strength of it.

 “We’re very conscientious of the fact that we’re not bringing in steel from outside the United States,” he says.
 Customers can choose from several steel panel profiles with different finishes and thicknesses.
 They range from 22 gauge to 26 gauge.
-A more energy-efficient insulated composite sandwich panel also is available.
+A more energy-efficient insulated composite concealed fastener panels are also available.
 The steel is manufactured in regional plants around the country.

-Customers either submit specific plans, such as when a building must meet existing criteria or fit into an existing space.
+Customers can either submit specific plans, or building sketches, such as when a building must meet existing criteria or fit into an existing space.
+They also provide conceptual design services, where they create the building project for you.
 One project called for extensive engineering to fit an administrative building between two hangars at a Florida airport, Tanco says.
-Smaller customers may have latitude in project design or general contractors will give general guidelines, such as square footage.
+Smaller customers may have latitude in project design or general contractors will give general guidelines, such as square footage or building layout preference.

 In one instance, a family whose home was destroyed by Hurricane Katrina and Hurricane Rita in 2005 lived in its steel building for several months, which had survived the storms.
 They ended up buying a second building later on.